AntoineSoetewey/statsandr/content/about.md

 ---
-title: About
+title: "About"
 date: "2019-12-16"
-# description: About description.
+description: "Learn more about the author of the blog."
-menu: main
+menu: "main"
 ---

 Hello, my name is [Antoine Soetewey](https://www.antoinesoetewey.com/).
 I am a PhD student in statistics at UCLouvain (Belgium).
 My research interests focus on survival analysis and bio-statistical procedures applied to cancer patients.